-Bebop emerged in the late-night jam sessions, which were impromptu gatherings held after gigs.
+Bebop emerged from late-night jam sessions, which were impromptu gatherings held after gigs.

 The soloist at these jam sessions often engaged in competitive showdowns called cutting contests, which were music battles decided by who could play the most bewilderingly complex and astonishingly difficult licks and phrases.

-Minton’s Playhouse and Monroe’s Uptown House were the locus of bebop.
-These music clubs, which were situated in Harlem, often hosted jam sessions and cutting contests.
+Minton’s Playhouse and Monroe’s Uptown House in New York City’s Harlem neighborhood were the epicenters of bebop.
+These two music clubs were famous for hosting jam sessions and cutting contests.

 Louis Armstrong, who was the antithesis of everything the beboppers stood for, was a staunch critic of the modern style.
 Here’s what he had to say about bebop during a 1948 interview printed in Down Beat Magazine: